Skip to content

 4. Ads Audit (PPC)

-If you're running advertising campaigns, the audit should check:
+If you're running advertising campaigns, the audit needs to go well beyond "how much are we spending."

 Google Ads